Java network concurrency

 • Very performant!

-• Analogy: a food truck - you get a ticket, wait, get your food and leave
+• Analogy: a food truck - you get a ticket, wait for the food to be prepared, get your food and leave.

-• Out of scope for this course but interesting to know!
-Node.js is a good example for this approach
+• Out of scope but interesting to know!
+Node.js is a good example.

 Java network concurrency